ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Importantly, the ELBO is a lower bound to the log marginal likelihood.
 Therefore, maximizing it with respect to the model parameters :math:`\theta` approximately maximizes the log marginal likelihood.
-Additionally, maximizing it with respect variational parameter :math:`\phi` can be shown to minimize
+Additionally, maximizing it with respect to variational parameters :math:`\phi` can be shown to minimize
 :math:`\mathrm{KL} [q_{\phi}(\mathbf{z} | \mathbf{x}) \| p_{\theta}(\mathbf{z} | \mathbf{x}) ]`.
 Also, it turns out that the KL divergence determines the tightness of the lower bound, where we have equality iff the KL divergence is zero, which happens iff